Oysters in Chive Sauce Recipe

 - Scatter some chopped parsley over the oysters and serve right away.

-This is a special recipe.
+This oysters in chive sauce recipe is a special dish.
 Choose fine oysters and prepare a chive sauce to bring out their exquisite taste.
 They only need to be under the broiler for a couple minutes so take care not to overdo it.
 Oysters are expensive (comparatively) and you do not want them to go rubbery.
 This recipe makes a sophisticated and elegant starter, and you can follow with a classic dish, perhaps roast chicken or beef bourguignon or something similar.
 If you want to serve wine with oysters choose something white and dry.
 Else Champagne is always good!

 Image courtesy of Barron Fujimoto, on Flickr.com